 - Demonstrate self-sustaining and/or replicable capabilities.
 (If this is or will be an on-going project, describe whether and how it might become self-sustaining.
 How can this project be shared with others interested in starting a like project?)

 - Demonstrate how the project will improve the STEM pipeline by including underserved and/or underrepresented students in the project or by including the teachers who specifically teach these populations.

 - Detail how this project aligns with the goals of one or more NASA Directorates or Centers.
-Please be specific (Aeronautics Research, Human Exploration and Operations Mission Directorate, Science, Science Technology, Other).
+Please be specific.
 Because the WSGC is required to demonstrate the alignment of each of our projects with NASA Directorate or Center goals, proposals that do not demonstrate such alignment will not be funded.
-If this proposal focuses on pre-college education, state how the proposal related to national or state education standards for science, technology, engineering and/or mathematics.
+If this proposal focuses on pre-college education, state how the proposal relates to national or state education standards for science, technology, engineering and/or mathematics.

-- Description of Anticipated Participants: In 500 words or less, please address the number of anticipated participants, how they will be selected, target age group, and provide available demographic and numeric information on underrepresented minorities, women, and people with disabilities.
-(Describe explicitly the split among women, underrepresented minorities, persons with disabilities: NASA’s definition of underrepresented minorities includes Black/African-American, Hispanic, Native American and Pacific Islander).
+- Description of Anticipated Participants: In 500 words or less, please address the number of anticipated direct and indirect participants, education level break out, how they will be selected, and provide available demographic and numeric information on underrepresented minorities, women, and people with disabilities (Describe explicitly the split among women, underrepresented minorities, persons with disabilities).

-Discussion of the Project: Discuss the proposed project in sufficient detail that the reviewers may ascertain its chance of success.
+Discussion of the Project: In less than three pages, discuss the proposed project in sufficient detail that the reviewers may ascertain its chance of success.
 The following should be noted specifically: